CyrusJardin/Set-A-Katherine-Gollena-BSIT-3-2/README.md

-# IT-ELEC-Note-App
+# IT ELEC 3 -Web Systems and Technologies
+# Midterm Examination (Lab Set A)
-# Ej-cien Balagoza BSIT 3-2
+# Katherine M. Gollena BSIT 3-2